 ALM Editions: Functional test sets are available only for users with ALM Edition.
 For information about ALM editions and their functionality, see ALM editions.
 To find out which edition of ALM you are using, ask your ALM site administrator.

 Tests in Functional test sets are run using server-side execution.
 This means you do not have to be around to initiate and control the tests.
 Functional test sets are run via timeslots, so you can schedule a test set to be run immediately, or you can schedule it to be run at a future time.
 Once you schedule the test, ALM ensures that the necessary resources are reserved for the test set.
 The test set is launched without user intervention and run in sequence with the input you provide in advance.

 - You can schedule the execution of Functional tests or Functional test sets in the Timeslots module.
 If there are currently available hosts for your test, you can also use the Execution Grid to arrange for tests to run immediately.
 For details, see Run tests in ALM.

 Functional tests run on testing hosts that are configured in Lab Resources in ALM or Lab Management.
 To run tests in a Functional test set, you must have testing hosts available to your project.
-For details about testing hosts, see Testing Hosts Overview.
+For details about testing hosts, see Lab Resources.